Current Projects

 Funded by Foundation North

 The Māori and Pacific Education Initiative (MPEI) was Foundation North's (previously the ASB Community Trust) flagship investment in community-based programmes and services to improve educational outcomes for Māori and Pacific children and young people.
 This longitudinal study explores what happens to these students in the longer term, after they have stayed with an initiative for some time or moved on to other educational or employment opportunities.
 We ask whether the gains achieved by students will have a long-lasting impact upon their lives and the lives of those around them.
 The study is a collaborative endeavour with five of the MPEI initiatives - asking questions that are important to them, and building the capacity of community researchers through their involvement with the study.
+Check out the awesome video from Rise Up Academy below.

 Publications